altafinance/ushark/README.md

   libnghttp2-dev libc-ares-dev libsnappy-dev libpcap-dev
 ```

-On macOS, you can run `tools/macos-setup.sh` to install all the dependencies.
+On macOS, you can run `tools/macos-setup.sh` to install all the dependencies (NOTE: comment `install_minizip` or build will fail).

 To build the static libraries, run: